 Kyrgyzstan profile - Media

 Television is the most popular medium.
 There are state-run networks and more than a dozen private stations.
-Russian networks have a significant audience.
+Russian networks have a large audience.

-The media usually enjoy greater editorial freedoms than their regional counterparts.
-But journalists often encounter pressure from private media owners or the authorities, says US-based Freedom House.
+The Kyrgyz media have greater editorial freedom than their regional counterparts.
+But journalists are subject to pressure from private media owners or the authorities, says US-based Freedom House.

 - Vecherniy Bishkek - in Russian